paulross/PythonExtensionPatterns/doc/sphinx/source/capsules.rst

 `naive` datetimes.

 Here is the C Extension code to create a ``datetimetz`` module and a ``datetimetz.datetimetz`` object.
-This code is lightly edited for clarity and works with Python 3.10+.
+This code is lightly edited for clarity and works with Python 3.10+ (using the modern API).
-The actual code is in ``src/cpy/Capsules/datetimetz.c`` (which works with Python 3.9 as well) and the tests are in ``tests/unit/test_c_capsules.py``.
+The actual code is in ``src/cpy/Capsules/datetimetz.c`` (which works with the Python 3.9 API as well) and the tests are in ``tests/unit/test_c_capsules.py``.

 --------------------------------
 Writing the Code for the Object
 --------------------------------

-Firstly the declaration of the timezone aware datetime, it just inherits from ``datetime.datetime``:
+Firstly the declaration of the timezone aware datetime, it just inherits from ``datetime.datetime`` :

 .. code-block:: c